-Exception type Proof includes Records from the Federally Facilitated Marketplace showing that the person was receiving APTC or CSR.
+Exception type Proof includes Coverage was from another insurance affordability program, or qualified for APTC because employer-sponsored insurance was unaffordable.
+Records from the Federally Facilitated Marketplace showing that the person was receiving APTC or CSR.
 The child-only premium was more than 5% of household income, OR Check stubs (for income amount as well as the cost of the insurance if deducted from the income)

 The family premium was more than 9.5% of household income.
 Phone call to the income source to confirm the amount Written statement from the income source confirming an income amount or premium amount Cancelled checks or other payment records that show the premium amount.
 Phone call to the insurance company, agent or employer to confirm the premium amount.
-The employer stopped offering coverage, or the family member no longer works for Written statement from the employer. the employer.
-Phone call to the employer confirming that coverage is no longer offered or the person is no longer employed.
+The employer stopped offering coverage, or the family member no longer works for the employer.
+Written statement from the employer.Phone call to the employer confirming that coverage is no longer offered or the person is no longer employed.
 Unemployment Insurance records showing the person no longer works for the employer.
 The child lost coverage due to the death or divorce of a parent.
 Vital Statistics death records Other proof indicating a parent's death (ex. an obituary from a newspaper) Divorce decree or other court document The child has special health care needs.
 Written or verbal statement from the parent, guardian or child.